 When you’re just starting to learn French, you’ve gotta step up and memorize a lot of vocab.

-It gives you a taste of real French, the language that real French people speak!
+It gives you a taste of real French, the authentic language of native speakers!

 And why shouldn’t that get you excited?

 The more words you learn, the more things you can talk about.
 The more French slang words you learn, the more natural you’ll sound.

 French textbook editors are starting to understand what we want.
 Even they realize that memorizing lists can get boring, so many pages include a fun word or two—tagged as argot—at the bottom.

 We need to know things like study methods for learning French grammar rules, common words and phrases for basic communication and extensive lists of French vocabulary for everyday use.
 That’s what helps us get by abroad.

 But what do we language learners truly want?
 We want to speak fluently, like those glamorous French actors in classic movies or the native speakers hosting our favorite podcasts.

 The way to get there is to learn the slang words that people use every day on the streets and avenues of Paris.